Skamlo/Skamlo/README.md

 ---
 <br/>

 I'm Maks.
-I am student of computer science at the Poznan University of Technology.
-Currently I'm studing topics from data science filed like data analysis, database managment and machine learning.
+I am student of computer science at the Poznań University of Technology.
+Currently I'm studying topics from data science filed like data analysis, database managment and machine learning.

 <br/>